VoarL/Love-PCB/README.md

 ## Installation

 - BOM included, buy the parts and solder!
+Note if using CR123a then use 510 ohm 1206 resistors otherwise 270 ohm 1206 resistors (CR2032)
 - Send these specs to any fabhouse: 101.3x92.8mm 2 Layers,Thickness:1.6 mm, Finished copper:1,Surface finish:HASL lead free

 ## Usage